ToposInstitute/RelationalThinking-Book/intro.md

 </br>

-The process of learning something new is like building a machine by collecting its many little parts, and by screwing all those parts tegether.
+The process of learning something new is like building a machine by collecting its many little parts, and by screwing all those parts together.
 When we got all the parts and when all those parts are in their right place screwed together, then the machine can take us forward in our further explorations!
 Most of the textbooks focus on providing the big screws and the parts of its machine to the reader.
 However, its the tiny nuts and bolts which decide if someone's understanding is tight and intact, or not.
 What this book does is to provide as much importance to the tiny nuts and bolts as much as to the big screws.
 Consequently, this book covers just enough material towards its goal in terms of breadth and depth.
 This has been made possible by the story-telling style of writing.

 ### Reader background

 We have chosen not to assume any particular prior mathematical or programming knowledge in the design of this book.
 That said, it is written from a mathematical viewpoint, and a reader with some familiarity with the style of thinking will find it easier going.
-We hope, however, that even if you do not have experience with mathematics or programming, that you might find it interesting to use this book as a way to get acquianted with the beauty and power of mathematical thought.
+We hope, however, that even if you do not have experience with mathematics or programming, that you might find it interesting to use this book as a way to get acquainted with the beauty and power of mathematical thought.

 In terms of difficulty, the book starts very concretely, but ramps up in difficulty as we get to the top of the ladder, peaking in Chapter 6.
 Again, however, once we're at the top of the ladder, we can begin to appreciate the view, and we focus more on unpacking the exciting implications of our ideas, rather than introducing new complexity.